Adelaide’s Norton Summit of cycling has a life of its own.

 Gateway to Adelaide Hills

-By the way, Norton Summit is more a hamlet.
+By the way, the town of Norton Summit is more a hamlet.
 There is the Scenic Hotel Pub and another called Morialta Barns nearby for drinks and bites and very much nothing else.

 It however is a lovely gateway to the fruit basket of Adelaide, lots of wonderful hill sceneries plus many hill cycling routes.
 A third reason for cyclists heading that way.